 Jean-Marc Dewaele is Professor of Applied Linguistics and Multilingualism at Birkbeck, University of London.
 He does research on individual differences in psycholinguistic, sociolinguistic, pragmatic, psychological and emotional aspects of Second Language Acquisition and Multilingualism.
-He has published over 180 papers and chapters, co-edited five books and five special issues.
-He is the author of a monograph Emotions in Multiple Languages in 2010 (2nd ed in 2013).
-He is Vice-President of the International Association of Multilingualism, Convenor of the AILA Research Network Multilingualism, and former president of the European Second Language Association.
-He is General Editor of the International Journal of Bilingual Education and Bilingualism.
+He has published over 250 papers and chapters, seven books and seven special issues.
+He is the author of the monograph Emotions in Multiple Languages in 2010 (2nd ed in 2013).
+He is former president of the European Second Language Association and the International Association of Multilingualism.
+He is former General Editor of the International Journal of Bilingual Education and Bilingualism and current General Èditor of Journal of Multilingual and Multicultural Development.
 He won the Equality and Diversity Research Award from the British Association for Counselling and Psychotherapy (2013) and the Robert C. Gardner Award for Outstanding Research in Bilingualism (2016) from the International Association of Language and Social Psychology.
-He is father of a trilingual daughter and holds a black belt (Shodan) in Go Kan Ryu karate.

 Professor Stephen J. Hall is Director, Centre for English Language Studies, Sunway University, Malaysia.
 He oversees twenty different English language programmes in a university with one third international students.
 Dr Hall was an INSETT nation-wide Project Manager for four years in Malaysia, working with the Ministry of Education and Centre for British Teachers.
 Cross cultural communication and English for Specific Purposes was an earlier focus for Singapore based corporate training.
 Clients included Changi airport, SIA counter staff, VISA Asia Pacific and HBO Asia.
 In the mid-nineties, Stephen J. Hall managed Language and Communication, Temasek Polytechnic, Singapore for four years where he introduced the international student programme.